adam.nz aboutpostsprojectscontact

 Gout by Adam Shand

-Your doctor will tell you that gout is caused by having too much uric acid (hyperuricemia), which is caused by eating a diet high in purines (eg. red meat).
-The low carb community will tell you that gout is caused by consuming too much fructose or alcohol.
+Your doctor will tell you that gout is caused by having too much uric acid in your blood (hyperuricemia), which is caused by eating a diet high in purines.
+However, lots of people with high uric acid levels never have gout attacks, and people with low levels sometimes get gout.
+The low carb and carnivore communities will tell you that gout is caused by consuming too much fructose or alcohol (beer is especially bad).
 Purines break down into uric acid, and fructose and alcohol make it harder for your kidneys to excrete uric acid.
 Both of these increase uric acid levels in your blood.

-Pete Delannoy clarifies that it's not high uric acid levels that cause gout, but rather sudden changes (either up or down).
-This is why people who start taking medication to reduce uric acid levels often have gout attacks.
+Dr. Pete Delannoy clarifies that it's not high uric acid levels that cause gout, but rather sudden changes (either up or down).
+This is why people who start taking medications that reduce uric acid levels often have gout attacks.
 This happened to me when I started taking quercetin.
-When you start (or stop) medications which affect uric acid levels, it is important to slowly increase/decrease dosages.

 Similar to fructose and alcohol, excess ketones also make it harder for your kidneys to excrete uric acid.
 When you start a ketogenic diet (eg. carnivore) your body is inefficient at producing and consuming ketones.
 This can result in having more ketones than your body can use.
 While your kidneys are busy excreting the excess ketones, uric acid is not being excreted and the amount of uric acid in your blood increases.

-Most carnivores report that their gout goes away and never comes back.
-Some have a couple flares in the beginning in then it goes away.
-And a few unfortunate souls (like me) have persistent problems.
+Despite all of the above, most carnivores report that their gout goes away and never comes back.
+Some have a couple flares in the beginning as they adapt, and a few unfortunate souls (like me) have persistent problems.

 Preventing Gout

-If carnivore has not magically fixed your gout, there are well studied, reasonably safe pharmaceuticals for lowering uric acid levels (eg. allopurinol).
-There are also supplements which are effective at reducing uric acid (eg. quercetin).
-They work by either decreasing the amount of uric acid your body produces or increasing the rate you excrete uric acid.
+If carnivore doesn't magically fix your gout, there are well studied, reasonably safe pharmaceuticals for lowering uric acid levels which your doctor can tell you all about.
+There are also supplements which are effective at lower uric acid levels.
+They all work by either decreasing the amount of uric acid your body produces or increasing the rate you excrete uric acid.
+It's important to slowly increase/decrease any medication which changes your uric acid levels, or you can trigger a gout attack.

 Treating Gout Attacks